OLIMEX/ESP8266/IoT Firmware/README.md

-This project has moved to olimex-iot-firmware-esp8266 repository
+This project has moved to [olimex-iot-firmware-esp8266 repository](https://github.com/OLIMEX/olimex-iot-firmware-esp8266).